-Dyess is located about 40 miles north of West Memphis in southwestern Mississippi County and is on the Sunken Lands Cultural Roadway Loop off the Great River Road National Scenic Byway.
-It was established in May 1934 as “Colonization Project No. 1,” a New Deal agricultural resettlement colony to give destitute farmers a chance for a new start in life.
-It was named for W. R. Dyess, Arkansas's first Works Progress Administration head, who suggested the idea to the Roosevelt Administration but died in a plane crash before the project was fully implemented.
+In May 1934, “Colonization Project No. 1” was established in southwestern Mississippi County as a New Deal agricultural resettlement colony to give destitute farmers a chance for a new start in life.
+It was named for W. R. Dyess, Arkansas' first Works Progress Administration head, who suggested the idea to the Roosevelt Administration but died in a plane crash before the project was fully implemented.

 One such family was led by Ray and Carrie Cash, who left Kingsland in Cleveland County, Arkansas, in 1935 with their five children.
 Young J.R., who would eventually become known worldwide as Johnny, was only three years old when the family arrived in Dyess.
 Two additional children were born after their arrival.
 Cash would later say that many of his early songs, such as “Five Feet High and Rising” and “Pickin’ Time,” were inspired by his time in Dyess.
 He left the community to join the Air Force after graduating from Dyess High School in 1950.

 Today, Dyess remains a farming community, though it has dwindled to a population of just over 400 people, and all but a handful of the original colony houses are gone.
 The Cash home remains, however, and Arkansas State University purchased it in 2011 and began restoring it as it would have looked the day the Cash family moved in.